Powered By

 Vulnerable Damage:

 • This status acts as a 1.2x multiplier to our damage.
-We don't actively try to scale Vulnerable damage beyond this, since anything beyond this is also considered additive.
+We don't actively try to scale Vulnerable damage beyond this, since it acts as just another additive damage source.

-• Exploit allows us to inflict Vulnerable whenever we initiate combat, and is our primary source of application.
+• Exploit allows us to inflict Vulnerable whenever we initiate combat, and can be a main source of application.
 However, once its duration ends, we have to wait quite a while for its effect to activate again.

 Damage from Stuns: